Your browser does not support JavaScript.

 WHAT IF I ALREADY HAVE A TEACHING CREDENTIAL?

 In most cases, current credential holders would need to take one Preservice course to become intern eligible.
 It is possible that certain program requirements may be satisfied by your current credential.
 Options may include CalTPA, RICA, fieldwork and EL hours.
+Note: if you already have a teaching credential, valid or expired, you are ineligible for the Classified Grant as it's for first time credentials only.

 Contact List